skillrepos/copilot-jumpstart/labs.md

 **Purpose: In this lab, we'll see some examples of having Copilot generate tests**

-1. Back in the codespace editor panes, switch to the *prime.py* file we were using in Lab 2.
+1. Back in the codespace editor panes, make sure the *prime.py* file we were using in Lab 2 is the active/selected one.
 Position the cursor below the code.
 <br><br>

 2. Enter a comment to create unit tests